-The last time I wrote with you in mind, friends, I shared ideas for how to maintain inner equanimity and peace during the stressful holiday time.
+The last time I wrote with you in mind, friends, I shared ideas for how to maintain inner equanimity and peace (hello, self-care!) during the stress of holiday time.
 You can find the full list of 5 tips here.

 My final suggestion, “plan activities that you enjoy and keep you grounded” led me to Northern New Mexico.
 I’m here to tell you how well this sort of self-care can really work!
 Planning an adventure that felt do-able yet meaningful was all together a success.

 The varied traditions and landscape of valleys and mountains were vastly different than my own Midwestern, Lutheran/Catholic upbringing.
 Growing up as I did, was wholesome and predictable.
-Over the holidays, it included church services, a ham afterward and gathering around a Christmas tree to gleefully find out what Santa left.
+The Christmas time holidays included church services, a ham afterward and gathering around a decorated Christmas tree to gleefully find out what Santa left.
 Nonetheless, I can feel sad at this time of year.
 Christmas Eve in Taos, New Mexico offered a whole other sort of festive flavor.
-It was different enough, that the old, familiar blues were kept at bay.
+It was different enough from the familiar and historic.
+I believe this kept the blues at bay.

 Sunday night at the Taos Pueblo was a magical, elemental event.
 This is the night of the year that is spent in honor of the Virgin Mary.
 Steadily, folks streamed into the Pueblo, which was graciously opened to people outside the Taos Pueblo community.
 Being on that beautiful piece of land, blue hills in the distance, with adobe residences rising up from the ground, with gigantic bonfires strategically placed, was no less than gorgeous and mind-stopping.